 If you are having mercury amalgams removed it is probably because you have a health problem or are worried about the long term effects of exposure to mercury vapor.
 You certainly do not want to create more problems from having them removed improperly.

-Provide alternate source of air (oxygen) to patient via nasal mask and operators via non-rebreather mask.
+- Provide alternate source of air (oxygen) to patient via nasal mask and operators via non-rebreather.

 Additionally, your dentist should also test the amalgam teeth with the RITA meter to test the energetic charge in the teeth in order to determine which side would be removed first.